zaphosting/docs/docs/lastoasis-firststeps-dashboard.md

 ---
 id: lastoasis-firststeps-dashboard
-title: 'Last Oasis: Dashboard Overview'
+title: "Last Oasis: Dashboard Overview"
 description: Information about the dashboard of a Last Oasis server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Dashboard
 ---